 |What is Canoe Slalom?||Canoe slalom is the ultimate challenge.
 Paddlers tackle whitewater rapids at speed testing their skills to the limit as they navigate a sequence of gates set up in number order.
 The aim is to run the rapid river with skill and precision as fast as possible and without any touches.The gates consist of a pair of poles.
 Green downstream and red upstream.
 If you miss a gate or go through it in the wrong direction the penalty is 50 points that are added to the paddler’s end time.
 A 2 point penalty is also added to their time for a touch.You need to be at least a paddlepower level 9 to start Canoe slalom (or at the Blades coach’s discretion).

-Although, taster sessions are regularly arranged on placid water for beginners.
+To encourage beginners, we offer taster sessions arranged on placid water.
 We also regularly encourage new paddlers to take part in a div 4 competition, which is usually on flat water and a fun day out for the entire family.
 Full coaching support and kit can be provided on these days.
-For more information please refer to the Blades Slalom section.
+For more information speak to any of the Coaches.

 |Do you go on away day trips?||Yes, many are organised throughout the year – see the Events Coming Up page.|